Conmanx360/ca0132-tools/documentation/quartet-dsp.md

 | SUB\_O           | Full accumulator subtract, overflow.             |
 | SUBB\_O          | Full accumulator sub with borrow, overflow.      |

 ### Integer Multiply:
 Like add and subtract, multiply instructions come in two different destination variations.
 However, multiply behaves differently.
-For 'lower' multiply (defined by the `L` prefix), the result is shifted to the right by 31 bits.
+For 'lower' multiply (defined by the `L` prefix), the result starts in the upper 32-bits, and is shifted to the right by 31 bits.
 This matches the behavior of the emu10k1 DSP, which used these as 'fractional' multiplies.

 Multiply has unsigned variations, which don't sign extend the operand.
 These are defined by the `_US` suffix.
 Normally, when a value such as `0x80000000` is multiplied, since the MSB is set, the rest of the upper 40-bits are assumed to be set.
-In unsigned instructions, this is not the case.
+In unsigned instructions, his is not the case.
 The regular instruction treats the result as signed, and extends the sign if bit 63 is set.
 The `_T1` instruction treats the result as unsigned.
 These might be considered saturation and overflow, although they don't exactly fit that behavior fully.